ybmirz/Notes/BSc Notes/Semester 4/Languages and Computation/Automata Theory.md

 > The main difference between a DFA and an NFA is that NFAS can have **multiple start states** instead of a *single one* and the **type of transition function**

+- By understanding the main *single* difference between NFAs and DFAs, it could be seen that they can easily be **converted** to one another.
+More here [[DFAs are NFAs]]

 #semester4 #languages-computation